SpencerDawkins/rtp-quic-sdp/README.md

-# Path selection for Multiple Paths In QUIC
+# SDP Offer/Answer for RTP using QUIC as Transport

 This repository is used for a draft defining SDP usage for RTP with QUIC as its underlying transport protocol.
 The draft is draft-dawkins-avtcore-rtp-quic-sdp.